jamesmarriott/React-D3-Pie-Chart/readme.md

-# Current Issues
+# Issues & Suggestions

+### General
+- Fix typescript errors and remove // @ts-ignore lines.

-# Pie Chart
+### Pie Chart
-- Pie chart proporitions does not match design.
-Need to check pixel
-- Black stroke is crashing outside of the svg.
-- Tool tip is not speficed in design but feel necessary.
+Note that the Outer radius of the pie chart is 2px.
+The outer radius of the pie chart is 118px.
+This is 2px smaller than the SVG container (240px) to accomodate hover fill stroke.

+#### Suggested Feature
+- Add transition ease for the hover stroke.
+- Tool tip that displays data (category, c02mg, percent) as user hovers.

-# Legend
+### Legend
-- need to check alignments to design
-- padding and so on is off

-# Notes
+#### Suggested Feature
+- Add transition ease for the text overflow reveal.
+- When the user hovers over the legend category trigger the tooltip and hover stroke on the piechart.
+Forwardref?